Skip to content

 So in practice, Indian-Irish on work visas are tax-resident in Ireland (over 183 days) but non-domiciled.
 They qualify for the remittance basis automatically.

-The Irish government hasn't followed the UK's April 2025 FIG abolition.
+The Irish government hasn't followed the UK's April 2025 abolition.
 As of 2026, the Irish remittance basis remains intact.

 What remittance basis exempts and what it doesn't